devtron-labs/devtron/docs/user-guide/command-bar.md

 Similarly, you can use the command bar to navigate across the Devtron dashboard without a click.

 We would love to know your experience with the command bar.
-Jump in to the Devtron Discord Community.
+Jump in to the Devtron Discord Community.[Devtron Discord Community](http://www.google.fr/ "Devtron Discord Community")